holodex/holodex/comms/enspiral-services-june-update.md

 We're not sure where we're headed, but ideas for medium-term are:

-1. Make it possible to edit Holodex data
+1. Make it possible to edit Holodex data, focused either on group members, group admins, or groupware developers.
+  1. Edit your personal data within Holodex
+  1. Edit your group's data within Holodex
   1. Pull group data from other apps (e.g. Loomio)
   1. Push group data to other apps (e.g. Loomio)

 ### Other possible directions: